 We need to ‘go slow to go fast’… Despite the tugs and pulls for email and video calls and early starts and late nights, when you look back in 20 years, when your business career is over, be sure you won’t just have recollections around what you achieved, but you’ll have a lot of really memorable reflections around the journey.”

-As you enter the holiday season, take a moment to slow down.
+As you enter the holiday season, take a moment and learn on how to slow down in life.

 “Coulda, woulda, shoulda” leaves us without memorable reflections of the journey we are on.
 Sometimes living a life fully engaged means we don’t need the pressure of yet another plan.
 We just need to be present.